GiovanniBurbi/e-shop/README.md

       `docker-compose up`
    * In your IDE open the file "EShopSwingApp" and run it as Java application.

-If you are using Windows OS that is recommended to use linux containers.
+If you are using Windows environment then is recommended to use linux containers.
 You can see this guide: https://docs.docker.com/desktop/windows/